top of page

 1. 50,000 Years of Conditioning:

-Scientific research and common sense tells us that negativity bias can contribute to increased levels of stress, anxiety, cognitive distortions, lower self-esteem, avoidance behaviours, and depression.
+Scientific research and common sense tell us that negativity bias can contribute to increased levels of stress, anxiety, cognitive distortions, lower self-esteem, avoidance behaviours, and depression.

-When it came to my brother’s negativity bias, he explained to me that often he felt like he was walking down a dark alley at night.
+I saw this first hand in my brother, who once described living with anxiety was like walking down a dark alley at night.
 While he knew no one was there, he felt anxious and scared that someone would jump out and beat him up (figuratively speaking).
-That fear may have been real 1,000 years ago during the Middle Ages, but not today in the sunny streets of Grey Lynne, Auckland NZ.
-I recognise that casual factors contributing to suicide are varied and complex, however, I know that one contributing factor in my brother’s death was his negativity bias.
+That fear may have been real for our ancestors, but not today.

 2. Generational Trauma: